 Scrum is a version of agile, but often there is no project manager and teams are self-organized.
 Daily standups and short sprints are the hallmark of scrum, even though sometimes there is a scrum master that serves as a de facto project manager.
 This often looks different at each organization that implements it.
 A strict scrum approach will have 30-day sprints to finish different segments of the project.

-Disadvantages: Who’s in charge?
-That’s always the problem with scrum and why scrum masters end up taking on more responsibility than they thought they would.
+Cons: Who’s in charge?
+That’s always the problem with scrum and why a scrum master may end up with more responsibility than they thought they would.
 There’s also a greater possibility for failure because of the uncertainty of the teams.
-They may not have a full picture of the project scope or resources because they are doing the work and managing projects, too.
+They may not have a full picture of the project scope or resources because they are doing the work and managing development projects, too.

 5. Critical Path Method